weizhoublue/github-action-test/README.md

 CODEOWNERS auto assign reviewer ( the one who should be the repo member and not me , then you can see it )

-auto close stale PR after 30
+auto close stale PR after 60 and auto close stale issue after 14

 label check. only when the pr labled with changelog-related label, the pr could be approved. changelog-related label could be used to auto generating changelog when releasing